 I know so many moms are scared and freaking out about how they don’t want to re-open their diastasis but want to start doing more advanced moves in their workouts.

 I was scared when I started to do more frontal positions like planks and burpees but in the video, I share how I personal progressed and what I have my clients do too.

 Modifying and progressing into more advanced exercises shouldn’t be rushed.

-Take your time to challenging your body more and more during postpartum.
+Take your time to challenge your body more and more during postpartum.

 There’s no rush.
 Let go of getting your “pre-baby” body back and instead focus on making your current body stronger.
 Listen to your body and continue to make adjustments when needed.